NULLhere/NFSwalker/README.md

 Feel free to share what others features may be useful!

 <h1>COPYRIGHT</h1>
-Withtout a licence, the default copyright laws apply, meaning that I retain all rights to my source code and no one may reproduce, distribute, sell or create derivative works from my work.
+Without a licence, the default copyright laws apply, meaning that I retain all rights to my source code and no one may reproduce, distribute, sell or create derivative works from my work.
 In case of violation: https://docs.github.com/github/site-policy/dmca-takedown-policy

 Since my goal is to make this available to the entire cybersecurity community, if you'd like to support me, feel free to *only*  clone this project — just make sure to notify me and credit me as the original author in the README.md